apple/swift-protobuf/Documentation/PLUGIN.md

 This will create a binary called `protoc-gen-swift` in the `.build/release` directory.
 To install, just copy this one executable anywhere in your PATH.

-NOTE: The Swift runtime support is now included with macOS.
-If you are using old Xcode versions or are on older system versions, you might need to use also use `--static-swift-stdlib` with `swift build`.

 ### Converting .proto files into Swift